Nikon Z50II: Video capability

 For videographers, the Z50II supports UHD 4K video recording at 60 frames per second (with a 1.5x crop), including the ability to do slow motion 4K.
 Additionally, it offers 4K recording at 30 frames per second, oversampled from 5.6K.
 It is Nikon's first DX camera to support Hi-res zoom, HLG, N-Log, and 10-bit H.265.
 Supported LUTs include both the standard Nikon LUT as well as the RED LUT.
 It supports waveform monitoring and had a 3.5 mm headphone monitoring jack added.
 The camera includes customizable picture profiles to aid in achieving professional-grade video quality.
 A tally light has also been added to aid in video recording, showing both the subject and the videographer that recording is occurring.
 The maximum video recording duration has been increased from the Z50's 30 minutes to over 2 hours.

-There is a pair of microphones on the top, allowing for stereo recording.
-On the left side is a miniplug supporting an external stereo microphone connection.
-A speaker is also on the top for playback, along with a miniplug on the left side for an external stereo headphone.
+For stereo recording, there is a pair of microphones on the top, along with a miniplug on the left supporting an external stereo microphone connection.
+For playback, there is a speaker on the top, along with a miniplug on the left for an external stereo headphone.

 For streaming applications, the Z50II directly supports both UVC and UAC streaming using its USB-C port.
+This allows it to be used as a webcam without requiring special software or drivers.

 Stills can be made from individual frames of a video.
 A single still can be created, or a series of stills can be created from a section of video footage.